 A student is registered in a course that is on a specialized course list approved by the State Board of Community Colleges and supports the organizational training needs for entities specified in G.S.
 115D-5(b)(2)

 Unless otherwise prohibited by law, colleges may withhold transcripts of grades and any other service pending resolution of outstanding monetary obligations.
+If a student has a financial obligation to VGCC, the student should contact the Business Office regarding the release of their transcript.
 This statement shall not be construed to prohibit a college’s board of trustees from adding more stringent provisions that are allowable under law regarding outstanding monetary balances.

 COURSE CANCELLATION POLICY